-- 1. Must be a member of a U.S. Federally Recognized Tribe and submit a copy of your Tribal I.D. or verification of Tribal membership from your Tribal Enrollment Clerk. - 2.
+- 1. Must be a member of a Michigan Federally Recognized Tribe and submit documentation. - 2.
 Must maintain a 2.0 Grade Point Average. - 3.
 At least one-half or 50% of all credits taken at any given time must be taken on campus.
 Please be aware that enrollment in online classes or off campus classes after you have enrolled on campus can cancel your eligibility if you fall below the 50% on campus rule. - 4.
 Students must display good moral character to remain eligible (the BMCC student handbook defines acceptable student behavior).

-The scholarship is presently limited to sixty-six (66) credits, which is enough to secure any Associates Degree we offer and at least thirty-three (33) credits of the total of 66 credits must be taken on campus.
+The scholarship is presently limited to sixty-six (66) credits, which is enough to secure any Associates Degree we offer and remember at least thirty-three (33) credits of the total of 66 credits must be taken on campus.
 If a student withdraws from a class after the drop period, and the Board of Regents Scholarship has been applied to the student's account, the class will count against the sixty-six (66) credits allowed under the Board of Regents Scholarship program.